Summer High School U

 Business and Entrepreneurship Careers

-Students earn college credits towards the CCAC Supervision & Leadership Certificate and Entrepreneurship Certificate.
-Students meet local business owners, startups, and corporate leaders and learn the various experiences in the business field.
+Students in the Business and Entrepreneurship Careers Pathway meet local business owners, startups, and corporate leaders and gain insights into the various business career opportunities in addition to earning college credits for business majors.
 Student participants can gain experience to enter the workforce straight after high school or prerequisites for business majors.
+Summer 2025 HSU students will engage in paid workforce experience where they will learn about starting and managing a business at Happy Day Dessert Factory or with Street Fries.

 Professional Engagements: Students participate in career fairs, workshops, site visits, etc.

-College Credits: Earn general requirement and business course related college credits at CCAC.
+College Credits: Earn general education requirements and college courses related to business majors taken at CCAC or Carlow University.
 Students have the option to enroll in the High School U School Year & Summer Programs.

 Summer Courses

-The 2023 HSU summer courses will be held at CCAC Allegheny and Carlow University.
+The 2025 HSU summer courses will be held at CCAC Allegheny and Carlow University.
 All courses are taught by university professors on campus.
-Students enroll in one course.
+Students can only enroll in one course.